This webinar is FREE for students. Please email firstname.lastname@example.org from your valid student email address for more information.

 Participate in real time – submit live questions

-Step 1.
-Click on the 'Register' Button at the top right of the event page.
+Step 2.
+Click on the ‘Register' Button at the top right of the event.

-Step 3.
-You will receive a confirmation email from GotoWebinar with instructions on how to join the webinar.
+Step 8.
+You will also receive a confirmation email from GotoWebinar with instructions on how to join the webinar.
 For the best attendee experience, we recommend you join the live webinar on a computer or laptop device.

 If you have any queries, please contact email@example.com.